 Day 1 begins at Port Arthur Historic Site where you sign in, collect your important information and probably remember you’ve forgotten to pack your toothbrush.
 When booking your walk, you have the choice between two time slots for the boat ride.

-Ever the enthusiastic types, myself and Yasmin opted for the earlier time.
-To our delight, we found that out of the small group of just 13 who had booked onto our walk, we were the only two who would be taking the boat that morning – what a score!
+Ever the enthusiastic type, I opted for the earlier time.
+To my delight, I found that out of the small group of just 13 who had booked onto the walk, only two of us would be taking the boat that morning!

-TIP– Many folks opt to use their free access to the site as a way to kill time before they catch their boat.
-I suggest taking a whole day to look around Port Arthur, it’s bloody huge and there is a lot of ground to cover and information to take in.
-If you are in the area a few days before your walk, let the friendly people in the visitor centre know who you are and they will happily let you come in early and free of charge.
+Many folks opt to use their free access to the site as a way to kill time before they catch their boat.
+I suggest taking a whole day to look around Port Arthur.
+The site is enormous and there is a lot of ground to cover and information to take in.
+If you are in the area a few days before your walk, let the friendly people in the visitor centre know you are hiking the Three Capes Track and they will happily let you come in early and free of charge.

 If this doesn’t work for you, when you sign in on the day of your walk, you will be given a card allowing you free access for the next 2 years anyway!
 Port Arthur is an incredibly beautiful spot for a place with such a brutal history and you will become immersed in the fascinating stories, old buildings and tranquil gardens.
 Be sure to make use of the free guided walks and boat ride whilst you are there too.

-Soon we were greeted by our awesome captain, Kane and boarded our ‘private’ boat.
+Soon we were greeted by our awesome captain, Kane and boarded the boat.
 He took us around the coastline where we explored caves and sandy beaches, watched albatross and sea eagles in their element and got a glimpse of Cape Raoul and Tasman Island.
-Kane had a wealth of knowledge and you could really feel his passion for this salty, unpredictable environment.
+Kane had a wealth of knowledge.
+You could really feel his passion for this salty, unpredictable environment.

-TIP – Although named the Three Capes Track, at this stage, Cape Raoul is only witnessed from a distance and not actually part of the walk itself (I found this to be slightly misleading).
-You can do a separate hike to this cape, you’ll find more info here.
+Tip – Although named the Three Capes Track, as of writing this, Cape Raoul is only witnessed from a distance and not actually part of the walk itself (I found this to be slightly misleading).
+Nevertheless, you can do a separate hike to this cape and you’ll find more information here.

-The weather was on our side as we pulled in to Denmans Cove and the crystal clear waters sparkled invitingly as we hopped off the boat and waved our captain off.
-As he disappeared, a sudden realisation hit us both, this was it; we were alone, stranded on a secluded beach, it was like an episode of Survivor!
+The weather was on our side as we pulled into Denmans Cove.
+The crystal clear waters sparkled invitingly as we hopped off the boat and waved our captain off.
+As he disappeared, a sudden realisation hit me.
+This was it; we were alone, stranded on a secluded beach, and for a brief moment I felt as though I was on an episode of Survivor!

-We sat on the sand and took some time to take it all in and contemplate the next 4 days.
+I sat on the sand and took some time to take it all in and contemplate that I would spend the next 4 days hiking the Three Capes Track.
 I felt both excited and apprehensive, my main worry was about being hungry and not having enough food.

-After a quick pee behind a rock, we set off.
+After a quick pee behind a rock, I set off.
 The walk followed the coastline south, gradually climbing uphill through eucalyptus forest and heathland.
-This was our first experience of hiking with large backpacks and almost immediately we were both feeling the effects of an added 12kg.
+This was my first experience of hiking with a large backpack (little did I know that 3 years later I’d hike 1000 miles of the Appalachian Trail).
+Almost immediately I was feeling the effects of an added 12kg.

-TIP– Make sure you take a torch with you, as there are no lights in the bedrooms or bathrooms.
-A head torch would be your best bet; I discovered that peeing with a phone torch isn’t the easiest.
+Tip – Make sure you take a torch with you, as there are no lights in the bedrooms or bathrooms.
+A head torch is a very good idea; I discovered that peeing with a phone torch isn’t the easiest.

-At each cabin you are greeted by a live-in ranger who is there to make sure you don’t burn the place down, answers all your annoying questions and brief you on the following days walk.
+A live-in ranger greets you at each cabin.
+They are there to make sure you don’t burn the place down, answers your questions and brief you on the following days walk.

-So, after choosing our room, dropping our packs, glugging back a cuppa soup and chilling out on the deck overlooking Cape Raoul with ranger Robin, the remaining 11 walkers began to filter through and the sun began to set.
-That night we made new friends, played games and felt really, really damn hungry.
+After choosing my room, dropping my pack, gulping back a packet of soup and chilling out on the deck overlooking Cape Raoul with ranger Robin; the remaining 11 walkers began to filter through and the sun began to set.
+That night I made new friends, played games and felt really, really hungry.